tjheslin1/sunday-arcana-recruitment/doc.md

 _Prerequisite: at least one recruited follower_
 <div style='margin-top:0px'></div>

-A follower of yours has received martial training, including strategy.
+A follower of yours has received martial training, including how to strategise.

 With this guidance they are an ideal candidate as strategist of their party, and as such the party tends to be more organised, and successful.